- Home to DLR

 Explore those occupations

-Our Department's Labor Market Information Center provides additional resources as you explore career possibilities, including a number of publications related specifically to career exploration and planning.
+- Our Department's Labor Market Information Center (LMIC) provides additional resources as you explore career possibilities, including a number of publications related specifically to career exploration and planning.

 Explore what a day is like in a career you are interested in by working with a DLR employment specialist to establish a job shadow with a local business.
 During the job shadow, you can learn more about the business, ask questions and expand your network.